Frequently asked questions

 In which states can you see patients?

-All visits are conducted virtually.
+All visits are conducted virtually via a telehealth appointment.

-If using health insurance, as a Registered Dietitian, I can accept patients residing in the following states: Arizona, Arkansas, California, Colorado, Connecticut, Massachusetts, Michigan, New Jersey, New York, Pennsylvania, Texas, and Virginia.
+If using health insurance, as a Registered Dietitian, I can accept patients residing in the following states: Arizona, California, Colorado, Connecticut, Massachusetts, Michigan, New Jersey, New York, Pennsylvania, Texas, and Virginia.

 Otherwise, I can provide nutrition coaching to self-pay clients residing anywhere in the U.S.